NetworkNerd1337/rcschain/README.md

 ```
 ### 2. Access the web interface:
 - Open http://192.168.1.100:5000 in a browser.
-- Log in with default credentials: ```admin:password```.
+- Log in with default credentials: admin:password.
+- Use the UI to manage files/folders or users:
+	- Register: Click "Register" on the login page to create a new user.
+	- Manage Users: From the main UI, click "Manage Users" to list and delete users.
+	- Change Password: Click "Change Password" to update your password.
-- Use the UI to upload files, create folders, download files, delete files/folders recursively, etc.
+	- File Operations: Upload files, create folders, delete files/folders recursively, etc.
 - Log out via the link in the UI.

 ## Multi-Node Setup